l3nz/say_cheez_ex/README.md

   if that is undefined, it will try BAR, and if that too is undefined, it will output "BAZ" (that is always defined)

+They will also make sure that any module name embedded through `__MODULE__` appears as it does in Elixir.

 ### What is available